Orange Shirt Day Book Online Resources:

-To create awareness of the individual, family, and community intergenerational impacts of Indian Residential Schools through Orange Shirt Society activities.
+inter-generational impacts of Indian Residential Schools through Orange Shirt Day activities.